 Brute-forcing a login using a Cluster bomb attack

-While the following lab's original solution suggests using two separate Sniper attacks to solve the lab, in this example we will solve it by using a single Cluster Bomb attack.
+While the following lab's original solution suggests you use two separate Sniper attacks to solve the lab, in this example we will solve it with a single Cluster Bomb attack.
 The Cluster Bomb attack's multiple payload sets enable you to test the username and password fields simultaneously.

-Solving the lab using a Cluster Bomb attack is less efficient than using two Sniper attacks, as it results in more requests being sent.
-Unlike the Sniper method, however, the Cluster Bomb method does not rely on you being able to enumerate valid usernames.
+A Cluster Bomb attack is less efficient than two Sniper attacks, as it results in more requests being sent.
+Unlike the Sniper method, however, the Cluster Bomb method does not require you to enumerate valid usernames.